 Who are we?

-Sarah Sanfilippo: Library Director Contact me for purchasing suggestions, library policies, library instruction, research help, library work study opportunities.
+Sarah Sanfilippo: Library Director Contact me for purchasing suggestions, library policies, library instruction, research help, database assistance, library work study opportunities.

 When are we here?
-Sarah and Andrea are in the Library between 8 AM and 5 PM Monday through Friday.
+Sarah S and Sara Y are in the Library between 8 AM and 5 PM Monday through Friday.
 Stop in and see us, or make an appointment if you want to make sure we're here when you come.
 The Library is also open at night and on weekends, and staffed by students when we're not here.
-For our current hours, see the Hours tab at the top of the page.
+For our current hours, see the Hours tab on this page.

 Why are we here?
-Andrea and Sarah are here to guide you through using all the resources available to you through SVC's library and on the Internet.
+We are here to guide you through using all the resources available to you through SVC's library and on the Internet.
 We don't expect you to be expert researchers the first time you sit down and start a paper.
 We don't even expect seniors to know everything!
-Even we as librarians are constantly learning new skills.
+Even we as library staff are constantly learning new skills.
 We can help you get started, or help you expand or narrow your research.
 We can even point you to resources that will help you narrow or expand on a topic.

 The SVC Library collection can provide you with print books and journals, as well as a great number of electronic resources.
 We can help you find material from other colleges as well.
 We can also help you find books to read for fun.
 If you want assistance with ANY kind of searching, please come see us.